The workshop Personal Documentation is a five day intense hands-on experience, designed for BA & MA art students.

 As of 2017, I am the practicum instructor in Yona Weitz, Phd.'s, pro-seminar Me-story at Bezalel.

-In 2018, I began teaching a-one-semester-course Personal Documentation in the M.Des. degree department of visual communications at Bezalel.
+Since 2018, I am teaching a-one-semester-course Personal Documentation in the M.Des. degree department of visual communications at Bezalel.